Thrift Shopping For Menswear – Tips & Finds

 WELCOME to my thrift shopping for menswear adventures!
 When it comes to clothing, I thrift shop my entire wardrobe, and have been doing so for over three decades!
 I budget about $60.00 (US) per month (now less than $20.00 per month as my closet is full) for my thrifting acquisitions.
-These photosshow some of the newest additions to my wardrobe over the past six months.
+I share the techniques I use to dress well on a budget here.
+These photos show some of the newest additions to my wardrobe over the past six months.

 Now that my wardrobe of carefully curated second-hand tailored clothing is fairly complete, I only seek out the exceptional underpriced second-hand gems that pop up occasionally online (usually on eBay or Poshmark) or at local thrift shops.
 Here is an exceptional find.
-This Corneliani double-breasted black sportscoat is from 1998, yet it has timeless good looks.
+This Corneliani double-breasted black sportscoat is from 1998, yet it has timeless good looks (and is in immaculate condition).
 It is also of exceptional quality with fully canvassed construction, horn buttons, and top quality wool fabric.
-Corneliani is considered one of Italy’s finest fashion brands, and is featured in Saks Fifth Ave.
+Corneliani is considered one of Italy’s finest fashion brands and is featured in Saks Fifth Ave.
 I paid $21.00 for it on eBay.
 Is it old-fashioned?
 Yes.
-But so is a classic Jaguar XK . . .
+But so is a classic E-Type Jaguar . . .

 Mattarazi Wool & Cashmere Sportscoat